 - Broadcasters or business people who seek to improve their vocal function and effect.

 - Transgender individuals who wish to develop voice and movement that is in alignment with who they are.

 Conveniently located near the Galleria, Heights, Garden Oaks/Oak Forest, at the 290/West Loop 610 interchange, lesson times are available by appointment.
 She also offers vocal coaching for singers and speakers located outside of Houston, or those with transportation difficulties, via Skype or Google Hangouts.

 Contact via email or phone 713.622.8794 to get started!

 The Learning Process

 “Lessons are tailored to your interests and goals.
 I am a collaborative teacher, coach, and guide, rather than an old-school autocrat!
-The basics of good singing, or bel canto, include breath management, tone development, resonance, projection, and study of vocal material: whether sung or spoken words.
-What makes my voice studio unique is my approach to you as a total person.
+I view each student as a whole person, and proceed with respect, honesty, and gentle humor.
+The basics of good voice for any purpose include breath management, tone development, resonance, projection, and practice of vocal material, whether sung or spoken words.
+Instead of diagnosing faults, I want to find what works well and build upon it.
 I emphasize vocal health and well-being, as well as developing sensation and body awareness through the Feldenkrais Method®.”